iosdevpriyank/ExpenenseTracker/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 **Contact**
-For any questions or suggestions, please contact iosdev.priyank@gmail.com.
+For any questions or suggestions, please get in touch with iosdev.priyank@gmail.com.